Beau Bell by Bourjois: launched in 1949 . It was pronounced BO-BELL, which means “very pretty."

 - Top notes: lemon, bergamot, aldehydes, galbanum, Reunion geranium, neroli, peach

-- Middle notes: spices (coriander, cardamom), Herbs (thyme, sage, bay), lily of the valley, jasmine, rose, orange blossom, carnation
+- Middle notes: coriander, cardamom, thyme, sage, bay, lily of the valley, jasmine, rose, orange blossom, carnation

-- Base notes: myrrh, oakmoss, musk, Mysore sandalwood, labdanum, vetiver, patchouli, amber
+- Base notes: myrrh, oakmoss, musk, Mysore sandalwood, labdanum, vetiver, patchouli, ambergris

 Independent Woman, Volumes 28-29, 1949: